HomePostsGetting Proximus IPTV to Behave on a Multi-Vendor Network (OPNsense + Cisco + UniFi)

 2. The VLAN Layout

-• VLAN 1 (LAN) — the main home network.
+• VLAN 1 (LAN).
+The main home network.
 Regular devices live here, and so does the IPTV STB.
-That last detail matters more than it sounds.
+That detail matters more than it looks.

-• VLAN 20 (WAN / provider upstream) — the dedicated link between OPNsense and the Proximus infrastructure, carrying both internet and the raw TV streams.
+• VLAN 20 (WAN / provider upstream).
+The link between OPNsense and the Proximus infrastructure, carrying both internet and the raw TV streams.

-• VLAN 99 (IoT) — a walled-off network for smart-home junk.
-I deliberately turn IGMP Snooping off here so all the device discovery chatter can't bleed into the real-time video plane.
+• VLAN 99 (IoT).
+An isolated network for smart-home devices.
+I keep IGMP Snooping off here so the device discovery chatter doesn't interfere with the video traffic.

 3. The Core Switch

-The core does most of the heavy lifting, and its main job for IPTV is figuring out where the multicast routers actually are using IGMP Snooping.
+The core switch does most of the work.
+For IPTV, its job is to figure out where the multicast routers are, using IGMP Snooping.

-If you peek at its multicast tables, you can watch it learn the active queriers:
+If you look at its multicast tables, you can see it learn the active queriers:

 VLAN: 1 Igmp Snooping Enabled